 In addition to tips, Public also makes money from interest on uninvested cash balances.
 The rate is 0.2% and is set by the Federal Reserve.
 Public also receives interest payments from its clearing firm, Apex, for investors and institutions that pay interest to borrow shares.

 Is tipping better than PFOF?

-Payment for Order Flow (PFOF) is a practice commonly used by online brokerage firms, such as SoFi and Robinhood, to earn money while offering commission-free trades.
+Payment for order flow (PFOF) is a practice commonly used by online brokerage firms, such as SoFi and Robinhood, to earn money while offering commission-free trades.
 Instead of charging investors for trade execution, brokerages route customer orders to market makers for execution.
 These market markers act as middlemen: they’re responsible for facilitating and executing the trade with the appropriate exchange.

-Market makers fill the order at a slightly better price for them than the retail investor was willing to pay and pocket the profit between the spread.
+Market makers fill the order at a slightly better price than the retail investor was willing to pay and pocket the profit between the spread.
 As compensation, online brokerages receive a payment from the market marker in exchange for the order — payment for order flow.

 The tipping feature, however, offers a more transparent approach.
 Instead of sending clients’ orders in bulk to market makers, Public sends them directly to the exchanges like Nasdaq or NYSE.
 Because this isn’t free for the brokerage, you can choose to tip Public every time you make an order.
-This isn’t obligatory, but if you decide to leave a tip you can choose any amount you wish as long as it’s not 5% or more of the transaction amount.
+This isn’t obligatory, but if you decide to leave a tip, you can choose any amount you wish as long as it’s not 5% or more of the transaction amount.

 Who is Public best for?

 Public’s intuitive interface and fractional investing make it a platform that caters to: